projectured/projectured/README.md

 # Collaboration #

 It's an unfunded opensource project, under much slower development than we would like it to be.
-If you want to help us, either financially or with your patches, then feel free to get in touch at [projectured@gmail.com](mailto:projectured@gmail.com).
+If you want to help us, either financially or with your patches, then feel free to get in touch at [projectured@gmail.com](mailto:projectured@gmail.com) or the [google group](http://groups.google.com/d/forum/projectured).

+### Donation ###

+You may want to donate to help this project by sending bitcoins (BTC) to 15XjRQUnSy8U7j2EFZyGFAi2KFnDnTEwqZ

 ### Wiki ###